FlorianPydde/MLOps-template/README.md

 2. Using the Datastore/Dataset objects passed as arguments to a script and extracted via the _run_ object
 3. Using azure storage sdk like [the blob library](https://pypi.org/project/azure-storage-blob/)

-In case 1,the datasets are registered in the workspace and thus we need to retrieve the workspace credentials.
-When developing on a local machine, the credentials are retrieved from the portal and stored in a config.json file.
-When run on a remote machine, the workspace credentials are retrieved from the _run context_ as show in
+**Case (1)**, the datasets are registered in the workspace and thus we need to retrieve the workspace credentials.
+We already described how to perform that step in the _workspace_ section.
+Basically, when developing on a local machine, the credentials are retrieved from the portal and stored in a config.json file.
+When run on a remote machine, the workspace credentials are retrieved from the _run context_.

+**Case (2)** is more common when using AML Pipelines as shown in [this example](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-move-data-in-out-of-pipelines)

+**Case (3)** is less common but can be leverage when clients do not wish to use the datastore/dataset functionalities due to security concern.
+The main difference is that the access credentials to the data location is handled either directly through keyvault or through the AML workspace (which uses keyvault under the hood).

+### Scoring/Inferencing

+The scoring part is probably the less trivial to generalize.
+Indeed, it does not only depend on the training approach but also on the customer's constraints.
+AML proposes different methods to package the code and model, and also diverse deployment targets.
+Even though there are multiple ways to deploy a script, the core scoring script keeps most of the time the same structure.
+You can find an example in the _src_ folder.

+For the deployment targets, you can find an exhaustive list of target under [Choose a compute target](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-and-where?tabs=azcli).
+It is worth noting that all the targets leverage Docker.

+We will list here the different approach to package your service:

+1. If the data science team manage a production target (AKS, VM, etc), the team can use the **Model Deploy** functionality and all the configuration is taken care of, as explained here[under deploy model](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-and-where?tabs=python).

+2. In most companies, the production environment is managed by a dedicated team.
+For this scenario, one can choose to use the **aml package** approach or create a _Flask_ app hosted in a docker.
+In both cases, the production team receives a docker file to deploy. **Warning!**!
+In